Nanoissuperior/Simple-Nano-Node-Script/README.md

 3) `./nodesetup.sh`
 4) Enjoy

+You will receive some prompts along the way, respond to these when needed.

 - Please note you should only use this script from a trusted source.
 - You are responsible for the results of running this scipt on your server.
 - If you get stuck find me on discord and tell me.